 The configuration specifying which files should be uploaded for translation is stored in the file

-Details about the structure of this file are available within the Arnold repository.
+Details about the structure of this file are available in the Crowdin documentation.

 For a translation of any given string to make it to production release, it must pass the following stages of review: